-Aides meet all local, state, and federal qualifications for the services they provide by successfully completing:

-- 1. A training and competency evaluation program that meets Medicare requirements; or - 2.
-A competency evaluation program that meets Medicare requirements; or - A state approved nurse aide training and competency evaluation program and is currently listed in good standing on the state nurse aide registry; or - 4.
-A state licensure program that meets Medicare requirements.

-Individuals furnishing Medicaid personal care aide-only services under a Medicaid personal care benefit meet all of the qualifications established by the state and demonstrate competency in the services they provide.

-Record Review: Review personnel records to validate that aides meet all local, state, and federal qualifications for the services they provide.
+Standards Evidence Guidelines HRM.9 Aides meet all local, state, and federal qualifications for the services they provide by successfully completing: A training and competency evaluation program that meets Medicare requirements; or A competency evaluation program that meets Medicare requirements; or A state approved nurse aide training and competency evaluation program meeting the requirements of §483.151 through §483.154, and is currently listed in good standing on the state nurse aide registry; or A state licensure program that meets Medicare requirements.
+Individuals furnishing Medicaid personal care aide-only services under a Medicaid personal care benefit, as defined in §440.167, meet all of the qualifications established by the state and demonstrate competency in the services they provide.
+Personnel Record Review: Validate that aides meet all local, state, and federal qualifications for the services they provide